-All of the above are the components of what we call a conduit wealth building strategy which on a grander scale involves creating multiple assets of safe buckets that may then be safely leveraged to pursue other investments such as real estate, equities or other entrepreneurial ventures.
+All of the above are the components of what we call a conduit wealth building strategy.
+On a grander scale, this involves creating multiple assets of safe buckets that may then be safely leveraged to pursue other investments such as real estate, equities, or other entrepreneurial ventures.

 Best Whole Life Insurance Companies

 So which whole life insurance companies are the best at conduit wealth building?
 It depends.
 We’ll list the top companies being used, but it really does depend on your situation.

 Keep in mind, even if you do purchase whole life insurance from one of the companies we mention, the most important part for conduit wealth building is to structure it correctly.
 This means you’re contributing the most amount of money to the cash value as you’re allowed to while preserving the tax benefits.

 This is so important and many agents won’t structure it that way because they’ll receive a bigger commission.

 To keep agents honest, you can compare illustrations your agent sends you.
 It’s ok to share illustrations with other agents to make sure you’re getting the best-designed policy for maximum performance – just make sure the agents are comparing apples to apples.

 Now I’ll make it simple and break down the best whole life insurance companies into (1) whole and (2) indexed universal life.

 For whole life insurance, make sure you look at Foresters and Assurity before purchasing from another company.